-Table 4.
-Summary of the theoretical results Variable Definition Low value High value Marginal peer pressure $\mu$ Extent to which present behaviors influence future ones.
-When $\mu$ is low, agents have nonsocial preferences.
-An increase in $y_L$ will not change the norm much.
-A prevention policy is inefficient.
-When $\mu$ is high, behaviors, whether they are good or bad are passed on to the next generations.
-An increase in $y_L$ will change the norm.
+Tuble 4.
+Summary of the theoretical results Variable Definition Low value High value Marginal peer Extent to which When $\mu$ is low, agents have nonsocial When $\mu$ is high, behaviors, whether they pressure $\mu$ present behaviors preferences.
+An increase in $y_L$ will not are good or bad are passed on to the next influence future ones. change the norm much.
+A prevention generations.
+An increase in $y_L$ will change policy is inefficient. the norm.
 A prevention policy is efficient.
-Probability of detection $\pi$ Probability of being detected when cheat- ing, leading to punish- ment When $\pi$ is low, cheating is attractive.
-The principal has to increase the income of low-types, thereby reducing the productivity premium.
-When $\pi$ is high, the expected benefit of fraud is low.
-The principal has a greater incentive to reward performance.
-Discount factor $\delta$ Extent to which the principal cares about future costs.
-If $\delta$ is low, the principal cares a lot about future costs.
-A prevention policy is efficient.
-If $\delta$ is high, the principal cares less about future costs.
-The principal has less incentive to increase the income of low- types, which yields a higher level of fraud.
+Probability of Probability of being When $\pi$ is low, cheating is attractive.
+The When $\pi$ is high, the expected benefit of detection $\pi$ detected when cheat- principal has to increase the income of fraud is low.
+The principal has a greater ing, leading to punish- low-types, thereby reducing the productiv- incentive to reward performance. ment ity premium.
+Discount fac- Extent to which the If $\delta$ is low, the principal cares a lot If $\delta$ is high, the principal cares less tor $\delta$ principal cares about about future costs.
+A prevention policy is about future costs.
+The principal has less future costs. efficient. incentive to increase the income of low- types, which yields a higher level of fraud.